Lakshmiu00/RTOS-Assignment/README.md

 The relevant pins are assigned as outputs for the motor control by the initializePorts() function.
 The CTC mode is set for a 1ms interrupt on Timer0 via the initializeTimers() method.
 Every 1ms, the ISR(TIMER0_COMPA_vect) interrupt service routine is activated, and it calls the function of the active task.

+Note that this example uses the avr/io.h and avr/interrupt.h headers for AVR-specific registers and interrupts.
+Make sure you have the necessary AVR toolchain and libraries set up to compile and upload the code to the ATmega328P microcontroller